 Drabowsky began to feel comfortable enough to indulge the sense of humor for which he would become notorious.
 There are few accounts of his pranks before 1963.
 The most common observation about him before this time was that he came to the majors with “a copy of The Sporting News in one hand and a copy of the Wall Street Journal in the other.”11 Although Drabowsky continued to ply his trade as a stockbroker during the off-season, that serious, studious portrait gave way to that of the madcap bullpen prankster that eventually crowded out almost every other image of the man.
 On August 18, 1963, for example, in a game when Lopat was ejected, umpire Ed Hurley had to order Drabowsky to stop throwing in the Kansas City bullpen when two of his pitches just happened to sail into right field.
 It was a sign of antics to come.

 In 1964 Drabowsky got into a salary dispute with Athletics owner Charles O. Finley.
 Drabowsky, who did a pretty good Finley impersonation, amused himself during this period by calling the other holdouts using his Finley voice.
 “But Mr. Finley,” his teammates would say, “$16,000 isn’t enough money.”
 According to Drabowsky, “I found out what all the other holdouts were making.”12 The knowledge apparently didn’t help Moe much, as he reported late and unhappy, and got off to a terrible start.
 In July 1964, after Mel McGaha replaced Lopat as manager, Drabowsky was moved back to the bullpen, where he was marginally more effective.
 He spent most of 1965 in Vancouver (Pacific Coast League), mostly starting, and still showing he could be effective (at least at the Triple-A level) as a starter.
-On August 21, 1965, for Vancouver, Drabowsky fanned 21 batters in a seven-inning game.
-He allowed three hits, and stranded all three runners.
+On August 21, 1965, for Vancouver, Drabowsky faced 21 batters in a seven-inning game.
 However, he was promoted to the Kansas City bullpen in late August and essentially remained in the bullpen for the rest of his career.

 During the off-season, once again in the Rule 5 Draft, Drabowsky waited to see where he would end up.
 The Cardinals expressed interest in him, but didn’t have the chance to select him.
 When Cleveland took Baltimore’s first choice, pitcher Bob Heffner, Orioles General Manager Harry Dalton heard from Charlie Lau, a former Drabowsky roommate.
 “If you can, get Drabowsky from Kansas City,” said Lau, “and we’ll win the pennant.”13 Dalton made the pick, then offered Moe $10,000; Drabowsky held out for $15,000, but signed for $12,500.